-Everyone (including me) talks about how to save money, but everyone wants you to spend money on their products, of course!
+Everyone (including me) talks about saving money, but everyone wants you to spend money on their products, of course!
 So what’s a smart Mama like you to do?
 You need to make sure you are spending money the “right way”!

 What’s the right way, you ask?
 Well, it’s the way that works best for you!
-The way that brings you the most benefit and the way that you can stick to.
-We’re going to walk through a few of the popular methods, and a few pitfalls to avoid!
+The way that brings you the most benefit with the least amount of risk.
+We’re going to walk through the different payment methods, the benefits, and the pitfalls to avoid!
 And after reading this post, you know how to maximize your purchases and avoid common mistakes!
 So let’s go spend some money!

 How much money do Americans actually spend?